2023 Solar Incentives Guide for Byron, MI - Tax Credits & Rebates

 Federal Solar Incentives

-When people think of solar incentives, federal incentives are likely the first thing that comes to mind.
-The solar incentive that you may be most familiar with is the Federal Solar Investment Tax Credit (ITC), which gives you a credit on your taxes equal to a predetermined percentage of the cost of your solar system.
+When thinking about solar incentives, federal incentives may be the first thing that comes to mind.
+It's likely that you've heard of the Federal Solar Investment Tax Credit, or ITC.
+This is a tax credit equal to a predetermined percentage of the money you spend on solar panels for your home.

-The Inflation Reduction Act, passed in August 2022, made some changes to the ITC (as well as renaming it to the Clean Energy Credit).
-For solar system installations that begin after January 1, 2022 and are completed by the end of 2032, homeowners may be eligible for a credit equal to 30% of the total cost.
-This percentage will decrease annually after 2032 until the Clean Energy Credit expires in 2035.
-The program expansion also makes claiming credit for energy storage systems easier than ever before, beginning in 2023.
+In August 2022, the Inflation Reduction Act expanded and extended the ITC, now dubbed the Clean Energy Credit.
+For solar system installations that begin after January 1, 2022, and are completed by the end of 2032, homeowners can receive a credit equal to 30% of the total cost.
+After 2033, the percentage will decrease annually until the Clean Energy Credit expires in 2035.
+Beginning in 2023, it will also be easier to get credits for energy storage systems under this new program.

 State & Local Solar Incentives